Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/quick-start-guide.md

 > [!NOTE]
 > - Different types of Action have different value types, and so have different methods to access their value, which is why you see `.ReadValue<Vector2>()` used to read a 2D axis, and `.IsPressed()` to read a button state, in the example above.
 >
-> - If you create more than one Action with same name in different Action Maps, you must specify the Action Map and the Action Name separated by a `/` character when using FindAction.
+> - If you create more than one Action with same name in different action maps, you must specify the Action Map and the Action Name separated by a `/` character when using FindAction.
 For example: `InputSystem.actions.FindAction("Player/Move")`